andersryanc/bandwidth-go/README.md

 At the time of writing, Bandwidth does not provide an official Go SDK for their APIs.
 Please check the official [Brandwidth SDKs](https://dev.bandwidth.com/sdks) page for updates and a possible release of an official Go SDK in the future.

 For now, this library only contains a package for generating [BXML](https://dev.bandwidth.com/docs/voice/bxml).
-As a base to work from, I copied the Twiml package from [Twilio's Go SDK](https://github.com/twilio/twilio-go).

 ## ⚠️ WARNING! ⚠️

-This library is still in active development and is not ready for production use.
+This library is still in active development.
 Be aware that not all BXML verbs and nouns have been fully implemented yet.
-Because this project started as a copy of Twilio's Twiml package, some of the Twiml verbs and nouns may still be around.
+Please see below for a full list of the completed verbs and nouns.
 If you would like to contribute, please see feel free to submit a pull request.

 ## Installation